swaldman/solcJ-compat/README.md

    ```
    $ sbt package
    ```
-   You will find the jar file in th target directory.
+   You will find the jar file in the target directory.

 The project may contain binaries for multiple versions of `solc`.
 Which version is bundled into the jar files produced depends on the version setting in `build.sbt`.

-This project includes binaries from [solc](https://github.com/ethereum/solidity) and is indebted to [solcJ](https://github.com/ether-camp/solcJ).
+This project includes binaries from [solc](https://github.com/ethereum/solidity) and is indebted to the original [solcJ](https://github.com/ether-camp/solcJ) project.

 It is licensed under GPLv3, after the solidity compiler itself.